Dancing on My Own: Music videos

-Self-produced by Calum Scott and directed by Ryan Pallotta, the video for the original version was released on 15 June 2016.
+Self-produced by Scott and directed by Ryan Pallotta, the video for the original version was released on 15 June 2016.
 A crowd of silent people dressed in white are looking towards a light source.
 Among them, Scott mouths the song lyrics.
 A man and a woman move through the crowd to find each other.
 By April 2020 the video had received over 400 million YouTube views.